Eomm/blog-posts/posts/bonus-log-controller.md

 ```

 This feature is useful when you want to reduce the noise of the logs or increase the verbosity of a specific context or route.
-Although this feature is powerful, it's not possible to change it at runtime by default.
+Although this feature is powerful, changing it at runtime by default is impossible.
 So, if you don't implement a custom solution, you can't adapt to changing debugging or monitoring requirements without **restarting the application**! -and in the worst case, you may need to **redeploy the application** if the log level is defined in the configuration file!

 Sometimes, you may need to increase the log level to get more detailed logs for specific contexts or decrease it to reduce the noise.
-Having the ability to modify the log level dynamically can significantly enhance the debugging and monitoring capabilities of your application, helping your support team to troubleshoot issues faster 🚀!
+Having the ability to modify the log level dynamically can significantly enhance your application's debugging and monitoring capabilities, helping your support team troubleshoot issues faster 🚀!

 ## How to change the log level at runtime